jamesbachini/Stellar-Global-Payments/README.md

 ```

 The app hits the backend (proxied under `/api`) to trigger transfers or query balances.
 Route `/admin` activates the admin console for emergency withdrawals.

+### Multisig Treasury Tab

+- Shows the four corridor wallets plus a "Global Treasury" marker anchored near the bottom of the world map.
+- Transfers initiated from this tab include an extra destination option (`MULTISIG`) so corridor wallets can deposit into the treasury.
+- Selecting the treasury marker opens a modal that lets operators propose withdrawals (initiator + destination + amount) and gather approvals.
+Once any 3 of 4 wallets have signed, funds automatically release to the chosen corridor wallet.
+- Live status (balances, requests, signatures) is streamed from `/api/multisig/state`, and every backend submission still uses the admin relayer so smart accounts never need to hold XLM.

 ## Production Deployment